crni99/airport-automation/README.md

 ### Searching, Filtering, and Paging Resources:
 - Implementing advanced features like searching, filtering, and paging to enhance the API's usability and performance.

+### Exporting Data to PDF and Excel:
+- Implemented endpoints for exporting data in PDF and Excel formats to support reporting and offline data analysis.
+- Ensured the exported documents preserve formatting and reflect applied filters or search criteria.
+- Used QuestPDF for generating high-quality, customizable PDF documents.
+- Used ClosedXML for creating Excel files with structured data, formatting, and support for advanced Excel features.

 ### Securing API and CORS Implementation:
 - Ensuring API security involves robust authentication and authorization mechanisms.
 - CORS is carefully configured to permit legitimate cross-origin requests while maintaining security against unauthorized access.